vmware-archive/clarity/CODING_GUIDELINES.md

 ### Code style

 * If the template is just a few lines, it should go inline in the component's metadata with `template`.
 Otherwise, it should be in a separate HTML file using `templateUrl`.
+* Make sure to use CSS classnames with your components.
+We avoid using component tags in our CSS selectors.
+This often means adding a `host: { '[class.your-classname-here]': 'true' }` to your component definition.
+And in the CSS you would then use the classname defined on the host in your CSS selectors instead of the component element tag.
+So instead of using `clr-signpost { .. }` to apply styles to a component, you would use `.signpost { .. }`.
 * Bindings that are always true should be declared directly in the component's metadata using the `host` option.
 Other bindings should be on the corresponding property or getter, using the `@HostBinding` annotation.
 * Host listeners should always use the `@HostListener` annotation.
 * Methods used as event listeners in a component or directive should be named in a way that describe **what** they do, not **when** they trigger.
 For instance, if a method is used when the user clicks a button to toggle the selection, the method name should **not** be `onClick()`, it should be `toggleSelection()`.
 Here are more typical method names that are commonly used but that you should avoid: `onClick()`, `onHover()`, `onFocus()`, `onScroll()`, etc.